istocoana/laravel-ie/README.md

 7. **Mail Server for Notifications:**
    - A server for sending email notifications has been set up, enhancing communication with participants.

+Completed as part of the Artificial Intelligence course at the Faculty of Economic Sciences and Business Management, Babes Bolyai University.